Skip to Main Content

 Course Information

-• Projects are for courses using course materials costing more than $50, to convert courses to low or no-cost courses.
+• Projects are for courses that use course materials costing more than $50 to convert courses to low- or no-cost courses.

 Program Requirements:

-1. All stipend recipients must attend an orientation workshop and submit a work plan and timeline by the beginning of Summer I.
+1. All stipend recipients must attend an orientation workshop and submit a work plan and timeline one semester before intended implementation.

-2. An outcomes report must be submitted prior to the end of the first semester after implementation in the proposed course.
+2. A report including assessment outcomes must be submitted before the end of the first semester after implementation.

-3. Recipients are expected to mark their course in Banner with the appropriate cost designation each time the course is offered.
+3. Recipients are expected to mark their course in Banner with the appropriate cost designation each time it is offered.
+Contact the ACMI Coordinator directly if this requirement conflicts with department policy.

 Application Evaluation Criteria

-1. Feasibility of the applicant implementing the project within the project’s timeframe.
+1. Project feasibility of implementing within the applicant’s proposed timeframe.

-3. A plan for assessment of the resource aligned to course outcomes.
+3. A plan for assessing the new content aligned to course outcomes.

 Disbursement of Funds

-Awards are administered by OU Libraries and processed after the final report has been submitted.
+Awards are sponsored by OUSC and generous donors and are administered by OU Libraries.
+Payment is processed after the final report has been submitted.
 Awards can be disbursed either as a stipend or transferred to the recipient's department to be used for the recipient's travel and professional development expenses.

 Questions: Please contact Julia Rodriguez, ACMI Team Lead ~ juliar@oakland.edu